Coping in English

 - Who normally uses that expression: Scientists?
 Little children?
 Rap musicians?
-You can use scientific language in your report, but normally not when you're making small talk.
-And you should be very careful with any English you hear in rap songs!
+Where did you learn the expression?
+For example, you normally would use scientific language in a written report, but probably not when you're making small talk.
+And you definitely should be very careful with any English you learn from listening to rap songs.

 - Is the expression formal, informal, old-fashioned, vulgar?
 A good dictionary (printed or online) can help you with this.
 See our online resources for some suggestions.

 - If you have a friend who speaks English well, ask for some advice—or check with your teacher.